About The Event

 Publication and Indexing

-• Selected papers may be invited for extended versions in special issues of indexed journals.
+Accepted, registered, and presented papers (Full and Short Papers) Only will be submitted for inclusion in IEEE Xplore.
+Selected papers may be invited for extended versions in special issues of indexed journals.

 Presentation and Registration Requirements

-• Failure to present the paper at the conference may result in removal from the final proceedings.
+At least one author of each accepted paper must pay full registration and be present at the conference.
+Failure to present the paper at the conference may result in removal from the final proceedings.

-Session Types for ICTA’25 and ATSN’25
+Session Types for ATSN’26

-Short Paper Sessions: Presentations will be 10 minutes, focusing on emerging research, work-in-progress, or novel ideas with preliminary findings.
+Presentations will be 10 minutes, focusing on emerging research, work-in-progress, or novel ideas with preliminary findings.

-Interactive Demonstrations: Participants will have 10 minutes to showcase innovative prototypes, software, hardware solutions, or assistive technologies, providing hands-on experience.
+Participants will have 10 minutes to showcase innovative prototypes, software, hardware solutions, or assistive technologies, providing hands-on experience.

-Poster Sessions: Authors will present their research in a visual format, allowing interactive discussions and networking with conference attendees.
+Authors will present their research in a visual format, allowing interactive discussions and networking with conference attendees.
 Poster sessions provide an opportunity to showcase ongoing research, early-stage work, or practical applications in an informal setting.

 Call For Papers